The National Broadband Network's (NBN) FTTP upgrade rollout is well underway in Australia, but what does that mean for you as a consumer?

 But the NBN you actually need is better determined by the number of people living in your household and what you need the internet for.
 If you live by yourself, for example, then you’ll realistically be able to survive on an NBN 50 plan with a maximum download speed of 50Mbps.
 This NBN speed tier is served by FTTN and FTTC connections.

-If you live in a household with five or more people and several devices connected to the internet, such as TVs, laptops, tablets and smart home devices, then you definitely stand to benefit from a faster connection.
+If you live in a household with five or more people and several devices connected to the internet, such as TVs, laptops, tablets and smart home devices, then you definitely stand to benefit from a NBN 100 plan, NBN 250 plan or even an Ultrafast NBN 1000 plan.
 If you are currently on an FTTN or FTTC connection, you may already find that your service struggles to keep up with your demands.